Hydrologic Science and Engineering

 Program Requirements

-PhD: 72 total credits, consisting of coursework (at least 36 h), and research (at least 24 h).
+PhD: 72 total credits, consisting of coursework (at least 36 hours), and research (at least 24 hours).
 Students must also successfully complete qualifying examinations, write and defend a dissertation proposal, write and defend a doctoral dissertation, and are expected to submit the dissertation work for publication in scholarly journals.

 Prerequisites